Apple Music will soon help you find concerts happening near you

 Published By: Shubham Arora | Published: Feb 17, 2026, 09:51 PM (IST)

 The new feature, called “Concerts Near You,” allows users to see upcoming live shows directly within the Apple Music app.
 Once opened, the app asks for location access.
 After permission is granted, it displays a list of artists performing in the user’s area along with event details.
-Also Read: iPhone 17e: Design, display, cameras, chipset, price, release date, more
+Also Read: How to move from iPhone to Android using Apple’s new iOS 26.3 tool: Quick steps

 If you already use Apple Music to follow artists and listen to their songs, the app will now also help you track when they are touring near you.